 Yes.
 College students must be actively enrolled or in pursuit of a degree during the semester of their internship.
 Recent college graduates may be interested in volunteer or career opportunities at the Museum.
 For information, please visit our Volunteer and Employment pages.

 Can you accommodate educational programs that operate on a quarterly basis?

 Educational programs that operate on a quarterly basis may be accommodated.
 If your degree program requires adjustment to the minimum commitment and/or start and end dates, please contact the volunteer and intern manager at firstname.lastname@example.org.

 Are international students accepted?

-Applications from international students are accepted.
-Students must obtain a J-1 Visa before being accepted as interns.
-The museum cannot assist students in obtaining visas.
+International student are welcome to apply for an internship.
+International students must obtain a J-1 Visa before being accepted as interns.
+The Museum cannot assist students with obtaining visas.

-For additional information, contact the Volunteer Coordinator at 615-760-6537 or by email at email@example.com.
+For additional information, contact the volunteer and intern manager at email@example.com.